THEjoezack/beam-on-spark-on-kubernetes/readme.md

 ## Build a sample Spark container

-There is a Dockerfile located in this directory that will bundle the sample beam application into a Spark container.
+There is a Dockerfile located in this directory that will compile the sample beam app, and bundle it into a container with Spark and some randomly generated data.

 ```bash
 docker build . -t beam-sample